eunicornbread/CS598DLFinalProject/README.md

 pip install -r requirements.txt
 ```

 In addition, you need to download `MetaMap Lite` for this project.
-For more isntructions, see [https://lhncbc.nlm.nih.gov/ii/tools/MetaMap/run-locally/MetaMapLite.html](https://lhncbc.nlm.nih.gov/ii/tools/MetaMap/run-locally/MetaMapLite.html).
+For more instructions, see [https://lhncbc.nlm.nih.gov/ii/tools/MetaMap/run-locally/MetaMapLite.html](https://lhncbc.nlm.nih.gov/ii/tools/MetaMap/run-locally/MetaMapLite.html).
 It is recommended to use MetaMapLite 3.6.2rc6 and 2020AA dataset, since other versions of `MetaMap` or `MetaMap Lite` may not work with `pymetamap`.